gitqwerty777/JAV-Info/README.md

 - FileName
   - fix various types of bangou
 - Database
-  - use other method instead load into memory
+  - use other method instead directly loading into memory
 - UI
-  - interface to search database
+  - interface to search local database
+- Add makefile

 ## Source Website